1delta-DAO/mcp-lending/README.md

 # MCP Lending Agent

 A complete Model Context Protocol (MCP) implementation for AI-powered interaction with a lending platform API.
-This monorepo contains an MCP server, Claude AI client, and minimal chat frontend.
+This monorepo contains an MCP server, a multi-provider AI client, and a minimal chat frontend.

 ## Architecture Overview